Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

   }
 ```

-> [!WARNING]
-> TODO: Need to integrate this better.
-May need to move later since `puts` has not been introduced yet.

 Now we print out a name given to us from the command line, as so `./a.out Samir`.
 As we go through, I am going to reduce the handholding.
 Take a moment to think about whether you understand the change I just made.